skip to main content

 Although the "no-build alternative" (which might include short-term minor activities) might not seem reasonable, it must always be included in the analysis.
 In some cases, the no-build alternative may be a reasonable alternative, especially when the impacts are great and the need is relatively minor, but generally it serves as a baseline against which the other alternatives can be compared.

 Alternatives that do not add capacity are often evaluated as potential design options.
 Transportation Systems Management and Operations (TSMO) can offer such alternatives such as Active Transportation and Demand Management (ATDM), congestion pricing strategies, expanding multimodal alternatives and mobility services, traffic signal synchronization, and other strategies.
 Also, where appropriate, multimodal options should be considered even when they are outside FHWA’s funding authority.
-For more information on TSMO, visit the FHWA TSMO Website.
+For more information on TSMO, visit the FHWA "What is TSMO?"
+Website.

 Logical Termini and Segmentation